 - Make sure that you have virus protection and a firewall on any computer you use to access Intuit products.

 - Don't install programs from people or companies you don't know.

 How your bank connection works

-We ask for your online banking credentials (username and password) so we can establish a one-way connection with your bank.
+We ask for your online banking credentials (user ID and password) so we can establish a one-way connection with your bank.
 The connection and info from your bank are "read-only".
 This means QuickBooks can "read" the data, but can't process payments or get personal data from your transactions.
 Info only goes one way - from your bank to your QuickBooks account.